-This Part provides specific descriptions of the Fund in this Simplified Prospectus.
-This introduction explains most of the terms and assumptions which appear in the Fund descriptions and information common to the Fund, so that we do not have to repeat that information for the Fund.
+This Part provides a specific description of the Fund in this Simplified Prospectus.
+This introduction explains most of the terms and assumptions which appear in the Fund's description.

-Prior to the profile for a Fund, which commence on page 51, this section provides information that is typically common to the Fund so as to minimize repetition.
-This includes an overview of the features of a mutual fund and the risks they may be exposed to; a description of the securities offered by the Fund; a history of the Fund from their formation; and a summary of the type of information contained in the individual Fund profiles.
+Prior to the profile for the Fund, which commences on page 58, this section includes an overview of the features of mutual funds and the risks they may be exposed to; a description of the securities offered by the Fund; a history of the Fund from its formation; and a summary of the type of information contained in the individual Fund profile.